-Wusthof is one of the top kitchen knife brands in the world known for their superior quality, performance, and durability.
+Wusthof is one of the top kitchen knife brands in the world known for its superior quality, performance, and durability.

 In this article, I provide an in-depth comparison of Wusthof Classic vs. Wusthof Ikon kitchen knives and cover all aspects of each line, including their:

 - And much more.